VHarisop/CoqEAL/README.md

 ### Installation

-Running `./configure.sh` should install everything you need automatically, provided that your Coq installation has been configured properly.
+On a Linux machine, running `./configure.sh` should install everything you need automatically provided that your Coq installation has been configured properly.
+Make sure you have installed `MathComp`, version >= 1.6, prior to running the script.

 Authors